This week on the Craft Business Challenge:

 "This is the real power of habit: the insight that your habits are what you choose them to be."
 Charles Duhigg

-Trend reports show you the hot trends customers will be shopping for in 2019, so you don't end up with a booth full of unicorns when all of your customers want to buy llamas and sloths.
+Trending Crafts That Sell Well: Trend reports show you the hot trends customers will be shopping for in the upcoming year, so you don't end up with a booth full of unicorns when all of your customers want to buy llamas and sloths.

 Your habits, as expert Charles Duhigg says, are "what you choose them to be."
 If you want to choose different habits that will help you and your business thrive this year, here's how to do it.